Freediving in Bali – Guide & Tips on when and where to go

 Nusa Penida Island

-Not many know that the 3 Nusa Islands (Lembongan, Ceningan and Penida) southeast of the main island belong to Bali and offer superb conditions for all types of underwater activities.
+Not many know that the 3 Nusa Islands (Lembongan, Ceningan, and Penida) southeast of the main island belong to Bali and offer superb conditions for all types of underwater activities.
 Out of these 3 destinations, Nusa Penida is our top recommendation when looking for the best conditions to go freediving in Bali.

 Thanks to the nutrient-rich currents that run here the water is crystal-clear and the marine is pristine.
-Besides vibrant coral reef, tons of fish and turtles, you will certainly encounter bigger species too.
+Besides vibrant coral reefs, tons of fish and turtles, you will certainly encounter bigger species too.
 Manta rays can be spotted year-round in Manta Bay (better for snorkeling) and at Manta Point (diving and freediving spot) but if you come between July and November you might encounter a Mola Mola ocean sunfish too which is the heaviest bony fish in our oceans

 Inspired?
 Pin It!